This blog post was originally posted on January 10, 2015, and was updated on November 26, 2017.

 Salt-cod, or bacalao, is a product that was born out of necessity.
-Coating the fish in salt meant greatly prolonging its shelf-life, something very valuable in the past when common luxuries like refrigerators or freezers did not exist.
+Coating the fish with salt meant greatly prolonging its shelf-life, something very valuable in the past when common luxuries like refrigerators or freezers did not exist.
 Furthermore, it added a lot of flavor to the fish, and that’s why we continue this practice today.

-The word llauna refers to the traditional tin recipient people used in the past to maintain flavor, heat and juiciness in the fish.
+The word llauna refers to the traditional tin recipient people used in the past to maintain flavor, heat, and juiciness in the fish.
 Nowadays, we can use any oven-friendly baking dish.
 Try this deliciously simply salt cod recipe at home!

 - 4-5 cloves of garlic